ucsb-seclab/hal-fuzz/README.md

 - *Deterministic Timers*: Timers are based on block counts, not real time.
 This enables deterministic fuzzing of otherwise-asynchronous code.
 - *Native Handlers*: Normal AFL-Unicorn/Python suffers from performance issues when transitioning between Unicorn and its Python bindings.
 Unfortunately, Unicorn also does not provide a "conditional hook"; you can hook every block in the program, but not a specific block.
 We therefore provide a native library to enable this in a performant way, causing a massive (about 8x) speedup.
-- *Interupts* and "faux-terrupts": Interrupts are a part of life in embedded.
+- *Interrupts* and "faux-terrupts": Interrupts are a part of life in embedded.
 Unfortunately, one aspect that was lost when QEMU was slimmed-down into Unicorn was the entire notion of interrupts.
 We add this notion back, in the usual HLE way, using a model of the Cortex-M NVIC.
 This implements the entry and exit procedures described in the ISA docs well enough to run actual RTOS bits.
 However, many firmware/libraries will not actually need full interrupt support, and instead need something simpler, like an asynchronous callback.
 This callback is passed as a function pointer, and is expected to be called in an Interrupt Service Routine (ISR).
 Under normal circumstances, which ISR you use is hardware-dependent.
 We'd prefer not to worry about that with HLE, so we created the new concept of "faux-terrupts", where a handler (or any Python hook) can freely enter interrupt mode with the IRQ of its chosing, and execute these callbacks, without needing hardware-specific knowledge.
 As part of this, we also enable the manipulation of the ARM Cortex M status registers from Unicorn, a feature currently missing from the mainline version.